‘Elvis’ adopted by former Elvis impersonator after being only dog left at Chicago shelter

 Anti-Cruelty Society, a Chicago animal shelter and welfare organization, announced the happy news Friday, saying, in part: “His adopters had been waiting for the right time to welcome a dog into their family and once they saw Elvis on the news, they couldn’t deny that it was fate!”

-Elvis’ sweet face was spread all over the internet after he was the only dog who was not adopted at the shelter’s “Fall in Love” adoption event over the weekend.
+Elvis’ sweet face was spread all over the internet after he was the only dog who was not adopted at the shelter’s “Fall in Love” adoption event last weekend.

 According to the animal shelter’s post, Elvis was adopted by a couple who “is head over heels in love with their new family member.”